Obarun/66/doc/66-rosetta.md

 ### 66-init
 ---

 As `s6-rc` was dropped, the specification of the type of the service is not needed anymore.
-This program was integrated to `66 tree` command -- see [66 tree init](66-tree.html#init) documentation for futhers information.
+This program was integrated into the `66 tree` command -- see the [66 tree init](66-tree.html#init) documentation for further information.

 | old argument | new argument |
 | --- | --- |